justinbourb/theMachine/README.md

 This is a clone of the Armory & Machine mobile app, recreated as a javascript web app.

-You can view a live demo here: https://tin-random.glitch.me/ This project is a WIP and the above link may lead to a page under development.
+You can view a live demo here: https://tin-random.glitch.me/ This project is a WIP and the previous link may lead to a page under development.

 Fancy bits:
 1) Written entirely in javascript - no frameworks.